-Due to these, your body and brain will be deprived of needed oxygen, and you may wake up many times during the night.
-Some of the daytime signs and symptoms of sleep apnea include things like morning headaches, xerostomia, excessive sleepiness, nonrestorative sleep, difficulty in concentrating, gastroesophageal reflux disease, impaired concentration, depression, irritability, and fatigue.
+You may not realize it, but if you suffer from sleep apnea, you are waking up many times each night as your body struggles to get the oxygen it needs.
+Some of the daytime signs and symptoms that you have sleep apnea include tiredness, morning headaches, difficulty concentrating, gastroesophageal reflux disease, impaired concentration, depression, irritability, and fatigue.

-Obstructive Sleep Apnea: Obstructive sleep apnea is a common type of sleep apnea that occurs when the connecting soft tissue in the back of your throat relaxes while you sleep and the airway gets blocked, thus causing you to snore loudly.
+Obstructive Sleep Apnea: A common type of sleep apnea that occurs when the connecting soft tissue in the back of your throat relaxes while you sleep and the airway gets blocked, thus causing you to snore loudly.

-Central Sleep Apnea: Central sleep apnea is less common type of sleep apnea that involves in the central nervous system that fails to send proper signal from the brain to the muscles which controls breathing.
-Patients with central sleep apnea seldom snore.
+Central Sleep Apnea: Less common, this type of apnea occurs when the central nervous system fails to send proper signals from the brain to the muscles which control breathing.
+Snoring is not always a symptom.

 Complex Sleep Apnea: The combination of obstructive sleep apnea and central sleep apnea is known as complex sleep apnea.